 Tip: If you have Swiss Travel Pass you can save money on both tickets.

-I hope you have gotten some travel inspiration for Zermatt and added some of these attractions to your Zermatt itinerary – after all these are the most beautiful places to visit in Zermatt.
+I hope you have gotten some travel inspiration for Zermatt and added some of these attractions to your Zermatt itinerary – after all these are the top places to visit in Zermatt.

 More about travel tips for Switzerland here – you will not find only reviews about vegetarian dining, but also find travel tips for Switzerland and hotels review.